 PPC ads are great, but copywriting can be a pain, and get in the way of seeing results.
 No matter how good Google’s algorithms and automated features are, you still need strong copy to get those clicks and conversions.

-Here’s a list of 7 Adwords copywriting tips to help you improve performance of your PPC ads.
+Here’s a list of 7 AdWords copywriting tips to help you improve the performance of your PPC ads.

 Let’s start with the different components of your ad.
 There’s the headline, display URL, body text, and ad extensions.